Entanglement swapping theory and beyond: Introduction

 \section{Introduction}

-Entanglement is the core resource of quantum information processing, and plays an increasingly prominent role in quantum information science.
-As an important means to produce entanglement, entanglement swapping has attracted extensive attention since it was proposed by $\dot{Z}$ukowski et al. \cite{MarshallK1752015,ZukowskiM711993,PanJ80181998}.
-Entanglement swapping has become one of the core technologies in the construction of quantum Internet, and provides ideas for solving many quantum information processing tasks such as quantum communication and quantum cryptography \cite{MarshallK1752015,GisinN7412002,ZhangHG58112015, EkertAK6761991,CabelloA6132000,LeeJ7032004}.
+Quantum mechanics phenomena, discovered at the beginning of the last century, have been widely regarded as bizarre because there is no existing theory that can explain them \cite{JiZX12442025}.
+Shockingly, it is precisely the peculiar properties of quantum mechanics that make it closer to the truth of the universe than any other theory, as the origin of the universe is absolutely inexplicable \cite{JiZX12442025}.
+Quantum superposition, entanglement, and entanglement swapping are three typical quantum mechanics phenomena, among which entanglement swapping is built upon the first two \cite{JiZX5852022,HorodeckiR8122009,RahmanAU5522022}.
+Suppose that there are several independent entangled states in which each state contains at least two particles, then two new entangled states can be created simultaneously by performing a joint measurement on the particles selected from all the entangled states.
+This process is called entanglement swapping, which has attracted extensive attention since it was discovered \cite{JiZX12442025,JiZX5852022}.

-The original idea of entanglement swapping is that Alice and Bob share an entangled state beforehand, and Bob shares another entangled state with Charlie; then Bob performs a Bell measurement on the two particles he holds, which eventually enables Alice and Charlie to share a new entangled state \cite{ZukowskiM711993,PanJ80181998}.
-Entanglement swapping has been generalized to multipartite quantum systems by Bose et al. \cite{BoseS5721998}.
-The generalizations of entanglement swapping for multipartite and arbitrary dimensional quantum systems are presented in Refs. \cite{HardyL6252000,BoudaJ34202001,KarimipourV652002}.
-Entanglement swapping schemes for discrete and continuous variable systems are proposed and demonstrated in Refs. \cite{BanM37312004,PolkinghorneRES83111999, TakedaS114102015,OttavianiC9932019,LuC10322009}.
+The original idea of entanglement swapping appeared in the quantum teleportation scheme proposed by Bennett et al. in 1992 \cite{BennettCH70131993}.
+Soon after, Zeilinger et al. formally proposed entanglement swapping and completed its experimental realization using parametric down-converters \cite{ZukowskiM711993}.
+The basic idea of entanglement swapping is that Alice and Bob share an entangled state, and Bob shares another one with Charlie beforehand; Then, Bob performs a Bell measurement on the two particles he holds, which eventually enables Alice and Charlie to share a new entangled state.
+Afterwards, Bose et al. \cite{BoseS5721998} and Bouda et al. \cite{BoudaJ34202001} generalized entanglement swapping to multi-qubit systems and multi-qudit systems, respectively.
+Hardy and Song proposed the entanglement swapping chains of d-level bipartite general pure states \cite{HardyL6252000}.
+Later, Karimipour et al. considered the entanglement swapping between a multi-particle maximally entangled state and Bell states in d-level systems \cite{KarimipourV652002}.
+Entanglement swapping is not only an important way to verify the nonlocality of quantum mechanics, but also plays an important role in quantum computing and quantum information security \cite{JiZX5852022,GalindoA7422002,ZhangHG16102019}.
+A particularly attractive application is that it is the key to construct quantum repeaters, making it possible to construct large-scale quantum networks \cite{JiZX5852022}.

-In this paper, we first study the entanglement swapping of maximally entangled states, which are realized through Bell measurements, and then we study the multi-particle cases.
-We also consider entanglement swapping chains for bipartite maximally entangled states.
-Finally, we describe several quantum cryptography protocols based on entanglement swapping, including quantum secure multi-party summation \cite{JiZX1862019} and quantum secret sharing \cite{HilleryM5931999}.